hectorddmx/hectorddmx/README.md

 About me:

-- 🔭 I’m currently working as the Global Head of Department in Distillery.
+- 🔭 I’m currently working as the Global Head of Department at Distillery.
 - 🌱 I’m currently learning Phoenix Live View and Surface to design reusable components.
 - 👯 I’m looking to collaborate on IOT and XR projects.
 - 🤔 I’m looking for help organizing meetups.